What is a blister?

 A blister requires patience, and there are a few measures you can take to prevent pain and ensure fast wound healing.

-Thanks to our hydrocolloid technology, the Elastoplast Blister Plasters create the optimum environment for the wound to heal.
-The hydrocolloid material of the plaster will take up superfluous liquid from the wound and create a protective gel cushion over it at the same time, which will keep its environment humid and thus let the wound heal quickly.
+The hydrocolloid material of our blister plaster will take up superfluous liquid from the wound and create a protective gel cushion over it at the same time, which will keep its environment humid and thus let the wound heal quickly.

 How to pop a blister